fsprojects/fantomas/docs/docs/end-users/FormattingCheck.md

 Ultimately, that meeting was mostly about the contents of the function Achilles wrote, but to end on a high note, the team discussed formatting source code afterwards.

-Two things could have saved Odysseus: **a formatting check during continuous integration** and `.git-blame-ignore-revs` file.
+The moral of this story is that there are two things that could have saved Odysseus: **a formatting check during continuous integration** and a `.git-blame-ignore-revs` file.

 ## --check